uzak/101/js_procedural_prog.md

 * blackbox
 * anonymous/lambda/arrow functions

-**Exercise**
-* Write a function that will sum two numbers and return the result.
-* Write a small program that will compute the circumference of a circle for the numbers 0 to 10.
-Make sure to create in it a function which computes the circumference.

 ### Custom functions
 * Magic, powerful words.
 Analogy: spell.
 * Components:
   1. name
   2. arguments (input)
   3. return value

+**Exercise**
+* Write a function that will sum two numbers and return the result.
+* Write a procedure that will print out the current time.
+* Write a function without arguments that will return a random integer number up to 100.
+    * Make the upper range (previously 100) configurable by a parameter called `limit`.
+* Write a small program that will compute the circumference of a circle for the numbers 0 to 10.
+Make sure to create and use for this a function which computes the circumference.
+* Write a function that will compute the third side of a triangle.
+Use it to compute the side for a triangle with the sides 2 and 5.
+Pint out the result.

 ## Comments
 * The less the better